Jacob Christopher

 PhD Student in Computer Science

-Focus: Generative AI, Responsible AI, Differentiable Optimization
+Focus: Generative AI for Science, Responsible AI, Differentiable Optimization

 About Me